notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

 When it's "exam time mode", you use the policy you've learnt and act according to that.
 The more data you have, the better you learn.

-If we thinking about our **practice policy** as the way we decided to act while in practice mode, and our **optimal policy** as the way we will act during "exam time" (always be the very best you at exams), then there are two fundamentally different ways in which you can learn:
+If we think about our **practice policy** as the way we decided to act while in practice mode, and our **optimal policy** as the way we will act during "exam time" (always be the very best you at exams), then there are two fundamentally different ways in which you can learn:
-- **on-policy learning**: in practice mode, you are following the **practice policy** to explore the enviroment, and learning how well it works. the more you learn, the better it gets. in "exam time mode", you still use this **practice policy** you've been learning. you've perfected.
+- **on-policy learning**: in practice mode, you are following the **practice policy** to explore the environment, and learning how well it works. the more you learn, the better it gets. in "exam time mode", you still use this **practice policy** you've perfected.
-- **off-policy learning**: in practice mode, you are following the **practice policy** to explore the enviroment, and learning what the **optimal** policy should look like, based on whagt you're discovering. in "exam time mode", you would use the **optimal policy** you've been learning.
+- **off-policy learning**: in practice mode, you are following the **practice policy** to explore the environment, and learning what the **optimal** policy should look like, based on what you're discovering. in "exam time mode", you would use the **optimal policy** you've been learning.

 <img class="otter" alt="i'm an on policy otter, my policy is to always say yes to food" src="/images/2018-02-26/4.png">